Wild Pack: The Outlaws

 Sable and the Wild Pack cross paths with many heroes over the years, such as Hawkeye, Le Peregine and Spider-Man.
 After a number of encounters with superhuman agents, vigilantes and enemies, Sable begins to use them in future assignments.
 Later, Sable decides to create an elite version of the Wild Pack, the Outlaws.
 The Outlaws feature Sable associates Prowler, Puma, Rocket Racer, Sandman and Will o' the Wisp.
 They encounter Excalibur in the course of their adventures but are soon disbanded in favor of the traditional Wild Pack.

 The Intruders

 Silver Sable continues to lead her Wild Pack in mercenary endeavors.
 She also hires the hero Battlestar to serve on the team.
 When the team begins attracting superhuman associates such as the Fin and Man-Eater, Sable forms another elite offshoot of the Wild Pack called the Intruders.
-Sandman leads the Intruders, which includes Fin, Lightbright, Man-Eater and Paladin.
+Sandman leads the Intruders, which includes Fin, Lightbright, Man-Eater, and Paladin.
 They often engage in assignments independently of the Wild Pack.
 Although the team never officially disbands, the Intruders are presumably dissolved by Silver Sable several months later.

 Return of the Wild Pack

 Silver Sable later resurfaced following her apparent death and has reformed the Wild Pack to help her against Countess Katrina Karkov who has allied with Norman Osborn and his Goblin Army.
 This team consists of Foxtrot, Juliet, Romeo, Tango, and X-Ray.

+During the "Venom War" storyline, Silver Sable is persuaded by Dominic Fortune to reactivate the Wild Pack following their Istanbul job.
+When called in by Liz Allan to help deal with the Zombiotes unleashed by Meridius (a possible future version of Eddie Brock), Silver Sable assembles a team consisting of Lightbright, Puma, Tarantula, Carl Strickland, Lina Abbas, and Navvab Tadjvar.
+When they enter the Life Foundation building, the Wild Pack are attacked by a group of Zombiotes.
+Silver Sable activates the Lethal Protector mode of their special high-tech armbands, which enables them to be possessed by their assigned symbiotes.
+Strickland is possessed by Phage, Puma is possessed by Riot, Tarantula is possessed by Lasher, Tadjvar is possessed by Agony, Lightbright is possessed by Scream, and Lina is possessed by Flicker.
+When Tadjvar is bitten by a Zombiote, Agony abandons him.
+This triggers a failsafe that causes Tadjvar to explode, taking out most of the Zombiotes.
+Agony moves to Silver Sable, who receives a transmission from Meridius that warns her not to interfere.